alan-turing-institute/data-safe-haven/docs/source/deployment/index.md

 Deploying an instance of the Data Safe Haven involves the following steps:

-- Deploying the context used to host the Pulumi backend infrastructure
+- Configuring the context used to host the Pulumi backend infrastructure
 - Deploying the Safe Haven management component
+- Configuring the Microsoft Entra directory where you will manage users
 - Deploying a Secure Research Environment for each project

 ## Requirements